Discover Belmont Day

 - 19% of faculty identify as people of color

 - 83% of faculty have an advanced degree

 - Master teachers mentor others through collaboration with Lesley University’s Graduate School of Education

 - Faculty and staff hold membership or leadership roles in 15 professional organizations, including the National Association of Independent Schools; Elementary School Heads Association; International Society for Technology Education; National Business Officers Association; National Council for Teachers of English; National Council for Teachers of Mathematics; National Employment Minority Network; Massachusetts Physical Education, Recreation and Dance; Council for Advancement of Schools in Education; and American Camp Association

 - Robust After School program and enrichment classes offering 25 options each year

-- Summer Discoveries Program and February and April vacation week camps serve more than 550 children annually
+- Summer Camp Program and February and April vacation week camps serve more than 550 children annually

 |Program||Mondays to Thursdays||Fridays|

 |8:30 a.m. to 3:30 p.m.||8:30 a.m. to 12:30 p.m.|

 |Grades 6 to 8||8 am to 4:30 p.m.||8 a.m. to 12:30 p.m.|